The key elements of the program are:

 1. The “prep” week

-About a month before the start of the course, participants will receive a pre-course survey (to assess baseline knowledge and student expectations for the course and their careers); a reading list; licensed copies of Mathematica and MatLab software, along with installation instructions for additional open-source tools; and access to advanced training sets available via the course website.
+Before the start of the course, participants will receive a pre-course survey (to assess baseline knowledge and student expectations for the course and their careers); a reading list; licensed copies of Mathematica and MatLab software, along with installation instructions for additional open-source tools; and access to advanced training sets available via the course website.
 Upon arrival at UCI, they begin “preparatory” workshops, the goal of which is to bring participants “up to speed” in either mathematics, statistics and computation—through lectures and hands-on tutorials that introduce concepts and important software tools—or foundational paradigms in biology, highlighting areas where interdisciplinary approaches are anticipated to play a major role in the near future.

 Participants will be assigned to one of the two prep-week courses according to their backgrounds.
 The Math and Computational Biology prep week will focus on mathematical, computational and statistical fundamentals (calculus, linear algebra, mathematical modeling, basic bioinformatics, etc.), and on developing facility with commonly used software that will be exploited in the rest of the course.
 Tutorials will be run by a faculty lecturer with the aid of graduate student assistants.
 In the Foundations of Biological Sciences prep week, lectures each morning will introduce essential concepts in molecular biology, biochemistry, cell biology and development, followed in the afternoon by practice in core laboratory skills, such as nucleic acid based protocols, quantitative analytical methods (qRT-PCR, mass spectrometry), tissue culture manipulations (transfection techniques) and introduction to working with model organisms (chick/frog embryos, hydra, C. elegans, Drosophila).
 At the end of prep week, on Saturday, the two groups will merge to participate in Match Day and career mentoring activities that are described in detail in the subsequent Mentoring section.